This article was updated on April 30th, 2023

 • Refusal to eat treats or engage in play

-Home remedies to calm senior dogs that refuse to rest when panting
+4. Home remedies to calm senior dogs who refuse to rest

-While several of the causes of restlessness are best addressed by a vet, there are things we can do from home which should help.
+While several of the causes of restlessness are best addressed by a vet, there are things we can do from home that should help.
 For example:

-If you’ve noticed your senior dog is suddenly restless, this could be a sign of a medical issue, anxiety or canine dementia.
+As we have seen, a senior dog suddenly becoming restless could be a sign of a medical issue, such as anxiety or canine dementia.
+If the home remedies listed above don’t work well for your dog, don’t delay veterinary help!
+Your veterinarian will likely be able to help with treatments or recommendations for lifestyle changes.
 Schedule a vet appointment for a physical exam, and to discuss what has been going on.

 Frequently Asked Questions